 The better granddaughter

-What is immediately noticeable is the stylish design in contrast to the global predecessor: the Olympus PEN E-PL5 is smaller and lighter than its “grandmother” E-PL1, but at the same time much more powerful.
-With a weight of 279 g without lens, it comes with a CMOS image sensor with a resolution of 16,1 megapixels, which is otherwise only available with the SLR camera OM-D E-M5.
+What is immediately noticeable is the stylish design in contrast to the globally predecessor: The Olympus PEN E-PL5 is smaller and lighter than its “grandmother” E-PL1, but significantly more powerful.
+With a weight of 279 g without lens, it comes with a CMOS image sensor with a resolution of 16,1 megapixels, which is otherwise only available with the Spiegelreflex camera OM-D E-M5.

 Unfortunately it is with a recommended price of the manufacturer of approx. 700,00 € also significantly more expensive.
 The camera is equipped with the following features: